First Tank Guide Tank Logo

 What Kind of Air Stone Should I Get?

+So, first, the type of air stone...
 In situations where I have had need or desire to use an air stone, I have found that the compressed glass bead air stones tend to be the best - with one exception - If you are using an air stone driven protein skimmer on your marine aquarium, the wooden air stones give off a finer cascade of bubbles and therefore make the skimmer much more efficient.
-Of course, you need to remember that any air stone will need to be replaced every few months as they get clogged with dust, bacteria, and algae.

 More Comments